Which CBD carrier oil is the best?

 But there’s one aspect of your CBD oil you might not have considered - the oil itself.
 Though it’s easy to assume the oily tincture is just a resinous byproduct of harvesting CBD, in fact it’s an added carrier designed to facilitate CBD consumption, important when considering buying CBD.

-Following the extraction process, the resultant product will fall somewhere between CBD isolate, or a full spectrum extract.
-The former is a white, powdered substance, whilst the latter is a mix of darker green and brown tones, indicative of its utilisation of more compounds from the hemp plant, as explained here.
+Following the extraction process, the resultant product will fall somewhere between CBD isolate (like we use in our CBD Isolate E-liquid), or a broad spectrum extract.
+The former is a white, powdered substance, whilst the latter is a mix of darker green and brown tones, indicative of its utilisation of more compounds from the hemp plant, as explained in our piece on broad spectrum CBD.

 In both instances, this resultant product still needs to be diluted by a carrier oil for three reasons.